 Obtaining IP Addresses

-nslookup to find the current IP addresses of your hosted workspaces.
+To find the current IP addresses of your hosted workspaces (for example,

-As IP addresses can change on occasion, we strongly recommend you to not use them to connect to the GoodData platform.
+As IP addresses can change on occasion, we strongly recommend that you not use them to connect to the GoodData platform.